wtlin1228/blog/content/blog/0021-api-request-race-conditions/index.md

 - `['posts', 'JavaScript']`
 - `['posts', 'TypeScript']`

-You can open the React Query DevTools to try it yourself:
+You can open the React Query DevTools and try it yourself:

 ![react-query](./react-query.png)